wp-plugins/captcha-bank/readme.txt

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2014/10/systemreport-736x1024.png)

-### How to Preview Captcha?
+### How to Preview **Captcha**?

-You can Preview the Captcha at the bottom of various Settings pages such as General Settings, Layout Settings, Font Settings, Display Settings and Message Settings.
+You can Preview the **Captcha** at the bottom of various Settings pages such as General Settings, Layout Settings, Font Settings, Display Settings and Message Settings.

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2014/10/captcha-preview11.png)

-After changing settings, when you click on the Save Settings button you can see the updated Captcha Preview.
+After changing settings, when you click on the Save Settings button you can see the updated **Captcha** Preview.